lorefnon/Pixel-Outliner/README.md

 ## Goals

-- To provide a cross-platform minimal bloat-free interface for outling and note-taking.
+- To provide a cross-platform & intuitive bloat-free interface for outling and note-taking.
+- To provide a vendor neutral solution that does not lock the user in any proprietary service.

 ## Running the app:

+### Pre-packaged apps:

+Pre-packaged app for OS X (64 bit) is available [here]().
+Installers will be available for other major platforms soon.

+### Installation from source:

 - cd <project-directory>
 - npm install -g gulp